fschuindt/firebase_id_token/README.md

 #### Payload Structure

-In case you need, here's a example of the payload structure in JSON.
+In case you need, here's a example of the payload structure from a Google login in JSON.
 ```json
 {
    "iss":"https://securetoken.google.com/firebase-id-token",